banisterious/obsidian-oneirometrics/docs/developer/css-linting-setup-summary.md

 # CSS Linting Infrastructure Setup Summary
 **OneiroMetrics CSS Refactoring v3 - Phase 3.2**

-## ✅ Setup Complete - Infrastructure Ready
+## ✅ CSS Linting Fully Implemented

-The automated CSS linting infrastructure has been successfully installed and configured for OneiroMetrics, ready to be activated after the CSS optimization work is complete.
+The automated CSS linting system has been fully implemented and deployed for OneiroMetrics.
+All infrastructure, configuration, and optimization work is complete.

 ## What Was Installed